Duncan MacPherson's Death: Forensics

 5) The pieces of all of his limbs were found together with the body.
 Natural dismemberment from ice flow would have separated the pieces.

-As I recount in Cold a Long Time: An Alpine Mystery, I showed these photographs, as well as one radiograph, to a number of forensic experts, a ski accident investigator, and a prominent glaciologist.
+As I recount in Cold a Long Time: An Alpine Mystery, I showed these images to a number of forensic experts, a ski accident investigator, and a prominent glaciologist.
 I also read extensively about the physics of glaciers and the strange phenomenon of glacier corpses.

 Depending on the section of the glacier into which a body falls, it may be subjected to significant forces from the flowing ice.
 In the upper region of the glacier -- the so called accumulation zone--the body will be directed into deeper layers of ice and subjected to compressive stress that may crush the cranium and ribcage.
 In the lower region of the glacier--the so-called ablation zone--the body will be subjected to tensile stress that may dismember it.
-As with all dismemberment from natural forces, it tends to occur at the joints, which are held together with ligaments that weaken with decomposition.
-Pieces of the body, separated at the joints, may be ultimately be found at the bottom of the glacier at different times and in different spots.
+Pieces of the body may be ultimately be found at the bottom of the glacier at different times and in different locations.

 Upon examining the radiographs and photographs of Duncan's body, several forensic and medical experts, including the renowned forensic anthropologist Myriam Nafte and the criminalist Lynne Herold have agreed that his limbs bear the characteristic injury patterns caused by machinery.